leeper/leeper.github.io/_posts/2014-06-29-facebook-ethics.md

 The Facebook did not supply research subjects with this kind of form (remember, they legally didn't have to).
 [Gizmodo characterized the visceral reaction to this study feature as](http://gizmodo.com/facebook-did-psych-experiments-on-random-users-to-study-1597385219): "there's something a bit creepy about Facebook using nearly three quarters of a million regular users as psychological test subjects, without their ever knowing it."
 The study authors defended that choice as follows:

-> it was consistent with [Facebook’s Data Use Policy](https://www.facebook.com/about/privacy/), to which all users agree prior to creating an account on Facebook, constituting informed consent for this research. (p.8789).
+> it was consistent with [Facebook's Data Use Policy](https://www.facebook.com/about/privacy/), to which all users agree prior to creating an account on Facebook, constituting informed consent for this research. (p.8789).

 The relevant parts of the Data Use Policy state: